Aditya2274/Layered-architecture/src/Readme.md

 ->In repository ,purpose of creating base repository is ,so that we can reuusable things related to repositories in the base repositories.

+_Database Indexing_:
+Think of an index in MongoDB exactly like the Index/Glossary at the back of a massive textbook.

+If you want to find "Photosynthesis" in a 1,000-page book, you don't read every page from the start (that's a Collection Scan).
+You go to the Index, find "P," see the page number, and jump straight there (that's an Index Scan).

+1. The Single Field Index
+toolSchema.index({ name: 1 })

+What it does: It creates a sorted list of all tool names.

+The 1: This means Ascending order (A to Z).
+If you used -1, it would store them in Descending order (Z to A).

+Why use it?
+If you have 1,000,000 tools and you run Tool.find({ name: 'VS Code' }), MongoDB doesn't have to look at all 1,000,000 documents.
+It looks at the sorted index and finds it instantly.

+2. The Compound Index
+toolSchema.index({ category: 1, isPopular: -1 })

+This is a Compound Index because it involves multiple fields.
+This is like a phone book that is sorted first by Last Name and then by First Name.

+category: 1: Sorts all documents by category (API_TOOL, DATABASE, etc.) in alphabetical order.

+isPopular: -1: Within each category, it sorts the tools by popularity (True/1 comes before False/0 because it's descending).

+Why use it?
+This perfectly matches your static method findByCategory.
+It makes queries that filter by category and sort by popularity incredibly fast.

+Why should you care?
+FeatureWithout IndexesWith IndexesSearch SpeedSlow (checks every document)Lightning fast (jumps to the result)Resource UsageHigh CPU & MemoryLow CPUWrite SpeedSlightly fasterSlightly slower (DB has to update the index too)